Functional Subspace, where language models can use vector algebra to solve problems: Subspace, naturally generated by LLMs

-LLMs first convert the words in input prompts into tokens (i.e., sub-words) and use a sequence of transformer layers to process tokens, each of which consists of self-attention (SA) layer and Feed-Forward Network (FFN) \cite{vaswani2023attention}.
+LLMs first convert words in input prompts into tokens (i.e., sub-words) and use a sequence of transformer layers to progressively process them, each of which consists of self-attention (SA) layer and Feed-Forward Network (FFN) \cite{vaswani2023attention}.
 A transformer layer $l$ receives inputs $h^{l-1}$ from its previous layer and generates $h^l$ using its own SA and FFN.
-Notably, the transfer layer uses residual connections, and consequently $h^l$ can be recursively expressed as $h^l=h^{l-1}+a^{l}+m^{l}(a^l+h^{l-1})$ \cite{meng2023massediting}, where $a^l$ and $m^l$ denote the output of SA layer and FFN in transformer layer $l$, respectively.
+As the transfer layer uses residual connections, $h^l$ can be recursively expressed as $h^l=h^{l-1}+a^{l}+m^{l}(a^l+h^{l-1})$ \cite{meng2023massediting}, where $a^l$ and $m^l$ denote the output of SA layer and FFN in transformer layer $l$, respectively.